 - Helping educators teach English Language Learners

-In early 2017, the Colorado State Board of Education directed CDE to explore new flexible professional development pathways for new and current teachers to better serve students with English language education needs.
+Since early 2017, the Colorado State Board of Education and CDE have been exploring potential professional development pathways to provide flexibility for new and current teachers to better serve students with English language education needs.
 Learn more about the proposed increase in professional development for all teachers.